Boat Rental for Gay Pride in Amsterdam

-On Saturday 1 August 2026, Amsterdam transforms into the backdrop for a historic Pride weekend.
-During WorldPride 2026, the international LGBTQIA+ community comes together in our capital for an edition that will be bigger, busier and more festive than ever before.
+On Saturday 1 August 2026, Amsterdam becomes the stage for a historic Pride weekend.
+During WorldPride 2026, the international LGBTQIA+ community comes together in our capital for an edition that will be bigger, livelier and more festive than ever before.

 And you will have a front-row seat.
 On your own electric boat, right in the middle of the canals.

-At Boats4rent you can rent a comfortable boat for up to 6 people, including the mandatory Pride Permit.
+At Boats4rent you rent a comfortable boat for a maximum of 6 people including the mandatory Pride vignette.
 No hassle with applications, no surprises afterwards.
-We take care of everything, so all you have to do is enjoy the atmosphere on the water.
+We take care of everything so you can simply enjoy the atmosphere on the water.

-• ✓ Electric boats for up to 6 people
+• ✓ Electric boats for max 6 people

-• ✓ Central pick-up location at the Nassaukade
+• ✓ Central pick-up point on the Nassaukade

 • ✓ Bring your own food and drinks